the-turing-way/the-turing-way/book/website/community-handbook/consistency/consistency-formatting.md

 Converting images from Markdown to `MyST` is explained in {ref}`this <ch-style-figures>` subchapter of the {ref}`ch-style-guide`.

-(ch-consistency-hr-formatting-four)=
+(ch-consistency-formatting-hr-four)=
-## Check 4: Ensure chapters are consistent with the Turing Way Style Guide
+### Check 4: Ensure chapters are consistent with the Turing Way Style Guide

 Although the {ref}`ch-style-guide` contains suggestions to help keep _The Turing Way_ accessible and consistent, not all chapters follow these suggestions.